luanpotter/shattered-wilds/docs/lexicon/Condition/Incapacitated.md

 When a character recovers from Incapacitated (by any means), they gain one level of [[Consequence_Exhaustion | Exhaustion]].
 This represents the physical and mental toll of being pushed to the brink of consciousness.

-Incapacitated characters are vulnerable to taking further [[Consequence | Consequences]].
+Incapacitated characters are vulnerable to taking further Consequences.